 Flank steak is a flavorful lean cut of beef that comes from the abdominal area of a cow.
 With long fibers running down the length, it’s important to take care when preparing this particular cut to keep it from being dry and tough.
 Flank steak benefits from time spent marinating, and quick cooking like grilling.
-(This isn’t one that you’d toss into the oven or slow cooker!)
+(This isn’t a cut of meat that you’d toss into the oven or slow cooker!)

 Flank steak doesn’t need much time on the grill.
 Four to five minutes per side, depending on the thickness, will yield a medium-rare steak.
-I’ve found that direct heat is the best grilling method.
+Direct heat is the best grilling method for flank steak.
 It sears in all of those tasty juices, and because flank steak isn’t too thick, the quick, super-high heat is perfect.

 After grilling, it’s important for the meat to rest, off the heat and covered with foil, to allow the juices to be reabsorbed into the meat.
 There is usually a narrower, thinner end to the flank steak that cooks much more quickly than the rest of the meat.
-I kind of like that because we have people in our family who like everything from rare to more well-done.
+This can be helpful if you’re serving a group of people who like everything from rare to more well-done.
 But be careful not to overcook flank steak; it is better and at its most tender in the medium to medium-rare range.

 Horseradish is a classic accompaniment to meat and the grainy mustard pumps up the flavor.
-I added a little dried dill, too, though I suspect it would be just fine without it or with another herb in its place.
-I’m not a fan of mayo, so this spread uses sour cream.
-Like I said: so good!
+You can add a little dried dill, too, though it’s also just fine without it, or with another herb in its place.

-As far as the other sandwich fixings go, I’m partial to arugula and other non-lettuce greens for a sandwich like this.
-But totally go with lettuce if that’s your preference.
-Whatever you do, find the juiciest, sweetest heirloom tomatoes and cut them into thick slices.
+As far as the other fixings go, try arugula and other non-lettuce greens for these sandwiches.
+And find the juiciest, sweetest heirloom tomatoes and cut them into thick slices.
 You won’t be sorry.
-(I’ll get to those onions in a minute…)

-I think an often overlooked secret to a good burger (or flank steak sandwich) is the bun.
+An often overlooked secret to a good burger (or flank steak sandwich) is the bun.
 There are a lot more options out there now than there used to be.
-I reach for brioche buns.
+For this recipe, reach for brioche buns.
 They are lightly sweet and sport a pretty, burnished top.
 They’re sturdy enough for spreads and sauces, and all manner of toppings.
 And they really are perfect here.
 Grilling the buns is an extra, optional step, but well worth it.

-And I would be remiss if I didn’t mention my love for grilled onions.
-Sigh.
+And finally, let’s talk about grilled onions.
 If you’ve already got the grill piping hot, it’s a no-brainer to cook the onions on the grill too.
-I opt for a cast-iron skillet because it can handle the high heat, but any grill-safe pan works fine too.
-I cook them in straight up butter with a tiny bit of a high-heat oil to keep the butter from burning.
+Opt for a cast-iron skillet because it can handle the high heat, or any grill-safe pan works fine too.
+Cook them in butter with a tiny bit of a high-heat oil to keep the butter from burning.
 It takes a good 20-25 minutes for the onions to cook to golden perfection, but luckily enough, that’s just about the right amount of time the flank steak needs to rest after grilling.

-The flank steaks I buy tend to come in 1.5 pound pieces.
+The flank steaks end to come in 1.5 pound pieces.
 That should feed 4-6 people nicely.
 For a bigger crowd, it’s easy enough to toss a few extra steaks into the marinade.
-I know these would be a huge hit at your next BBQ party.
+These would be a huge hit at your next BBQ party.